niclabs/docker/tchsm/docker-tchsm/README.md

 ```
 docker run --net=host -d -v /etc/TCHSM_node.conf:/TCHSM_node.conf --name node-tchsm tchsm-node-alpine -c /TCHSM_node.conf
 ```
-* You can see docker logs with the command: `docker logs -f node-tchsm`
+* You can see the docker logs with the command: `docker logs [--follow|-f] node-tchsm`

+## Bind Setup

+Now that OpenDNSSEC is running, to link it up with Bind you have to configure Bind to look for the signed zone.
+The path to the signed zone can be found on the `zonelist.xml` config file of OpenDNSSEC under the `<Output>` tag.
+You just have to change Bind's configuration file to point to the signed zone file rather than the unsigned one.